josmar-crwdstffng/angular/aio/content/guide/entry-components.md

 </code-example>

-A route definition refers to a component by its type with `component: CustomerListComponent`.
+A route definition refers to a component by the associated type with `component: CustomerListComponent`.

 All router components must be entry components.
 Because this would require you to add the component in two places \(router and `entryComponents`\) the Compiler is smart enough to recognize that this is a router definition and automatically add the router component into `entryComponents`.